English

 Year 9

-• Autumn 1: Frankenstein/Narrative Writing
+• Autumn 1: A Christmas Carol

-• Autumn 2: Frankenstein/The Victorian Non-Fiction Text
+• Autumn 2: Frankenstein

-• Spring 1: Romeo & Juliet
+• Spring 1: Writing to Engage

-• Spring 2: Writing to Engage
+• Spring 2: Introduction to Macbeth

-• Summer 1: War Poetry
+• Summer 2: War Poetry

-Key Stage 4:
+Key Stage 4

 In Key Stage 4, English groups are set by ability based on KS3 performance.
 There are 5-6 sets on each side of the year group.
-Both AQA English Literature & English Language are examined at the end of Year 11 in sets 1-5, whilst set 6 groups focus on the skills-based course of Step Up to English and the GCSE English Language qualification.
+Both AQA English Literature & English Language are examined at the end of Year 11 in sets 1-5, whilst most set 6 groups focus on the skills-based course of Step Up to English and the GCSE English Language qualification.
 Literature is not assessed for this group.

 Year 10

-• Autumn 2: English Literature Paper 1 – Macbeth
+• Autumn 2: Paper 1 Language Section B & Conflict Poetry

-• Spring 2: Conflict & Unseen Poetry
+• Spring 2: Unseen Poetry

-• Summer 2: Language Paper 1 Section A & An Inspector Calls
+• Summer 2: Language Paper 1 Section A & An Inspector Calls Language

 Year 11